centreon/centreon-archived/doc/en/api/api_rest/index.rst

     "values": "mail-uranus-frontend;MacroName;NewValue"
   }

-To edit an existing custom marco, The MacroName used on the body should be defined on the Custom Marco of the choosen host.
+To edit an existing custom macro, The MacroName used on the body should be defined on the Custom Marco of the chosen host.
 If the marco doesn't exist, it will be created.

 **Response** ::